 After the research, I started feeling really uncomfortable knowing that my reaction is not

 something that should be taken lightly.
 Many chemicals are known to trigger asthma attacks, contribute to respiratory illnesses and even cause cancer.
-I knew firsthand about sinus and respiratory issues which is why I was researching about the air fresheners.
+I knew firsthand about sinus and respiratory issues which is why I was researching the air fresheners.

 What to Avoid

 Here is a list of some dangerous chemicals in shampoos.
 There is an abundance of information about these available online and no point in me repeating it here.
-If you want more details about the chemicals, look HERE or HERE.
+If you want more details about the chemicals, look HERE.